jdhanju/stack-adapt-test/README.md

 - Now that we have parentheses at the end of the anonymous function the output is **the second index is: 2**

 ### Feedback
 Hello!
 Thank you for submitting your code for review!
 I tried to run the code you have provided, however, it seems like there is a minor bug, which is preventing the code from running.
 The anonymous function you have created won't run because it needs a pair of parentheses at the end of the function.
-To fix this problem simply add a pair of parentheses at the end of your function.
-Here is what it will look it:
+Here is what it will look it once the issue is resolved:

 ```
 (function(){